JesseGovindan/chillisoft-neverthrow/README.md

 This deliberate practice is meant to teach the use of the Result class.
 The Result class is a convenient helper class for wrapping the results of operations that could fail.

+Begin by creating a branch off of `main` with your name i.e `jesse-dp`

 # Exercise 1
 To start.
 Look at the `Result.spec.ts file` and the `Result.ts` file.
 Implement the Result class so that the tests pass.